 Bill of Lading

 The Bill of Lading is the shipping document and contract between the shipper and carrier.
-For parcels and pallet shipments, this is often referred to as the waybill (air waybill in the case of air shipments).
+For parcels and pallet shipments, this is commonly the waybill (air waybill in the case of air shipments).

 Packing List

-Discussed above.
+See above.
 The packing list outlines key information the shipment as which contents are in which box and how many packages.
 A packing list functions as a verification tool.
-It helps make sure all goods are accounted for and to troubleshoot when parcels are mixed, missing or damaged.
 Some countries require a packing list for export.

 Jetship clarifies the process of creating your commercial invoice, shipping labels, and other shipping documents